dvespasiani/atac-seq-preprocessing/README.md

 ```

 This script will extract the first `n = number of reads` from all the files listed in the `i = input dir`.
 You can then run the entire pipeline interactively on this subset of reads.
 However, if you do so, remember to correctly specify the location of your subsampled fastq files in the `config/snakemake-config.yaml` file (hint: it's the `fastqdir` directive).
-Next, move the `runInteractively.sh` script outside this project directory and set up your interactive session as:
+Next, set up an interactive session on SLURM.
+I personally do it using my custom made script.
+In this case then move the `runInteractively.sh` script outside this project directory and set up your interactive session as:

 ```
-chmod +x runInteractively.sh
-./runInteractively.sh -p <your-project-name> # to change slurm salloc arguments (e.g., mem/time etc..) go to config/cluster_config.yaml
-eval "$(cat "$modules")"  # this loads all the modules listed in the config/modules.txt file
+chmod +x runInteractively.sh # it should already be executable though ./runInteractively.sh -p <your-project-name> # to change slurm salloc arguments (e.g., mem/time etc..) go to config/cluster_config.yaml eval "$(cat "$modules")"  # this loads all the modules listed in the config/modules.txt file
 ```
-Then simply run:
+Now you should have all the resources allocated and modules loaded in your own interactive environment.
+To then run the snakemake pipeline simply type:
 ```
 snakemake --cores 8 -s snakefile-preprocess.smk
 ```
-and you should get your results. <br/>
+and once its finished, if it doesnt crash, you should get your results. <br/>

+**PS:** Using the subsampled test files the pipeline is pretty quick in finishing.
+Only the set of rules using deepTools do take quite a bit to complete.
+This means that with the full fastq files this will likely take a while to finish.
+However, because 1) the pipeline is modular and 2) I defined a main and a qc group of analyses, you will be able to still investigate your peaks of chromatin accessibility while deepTools are still running in the background.

 ### In the background